habpygo/webmamgiota/README.md

 }
 ```

-The node currently defauls to `http://node02.iotatoken.nl:14265` but any
-nodeURL works.
-If you don't have a nodeURL try out one from: http://iotasupport.com/lightwallet.shtml

 If you don't have a seed yet, follow the description here: https://iota.readme.io/docs/securely-generating-a-seed

-Please keep in mind that you may NEVER loose this seed nor give it to anybody else, because the seed is the connection to your funds!
+Please keep in mind that you may NEVER lose this seed nor give it to anybody else, because the seed is the connection to your funds!

 #### Send a MAM to the IOTA tangle